-The NFE is conducted by a doctor who works for a company that is hired by your No-Fault insurance company.
+The No Fault exam is conducted by a doctor who works for a company that is hired by your No-Fault insurance company.
 IME doctors have told me that if they don’t deny the majority of claimants, they will not be given more exams to do.
-Considering that one of these doctors can make $400 for an exam that lasts for 5-15 minutes, that’s a lot of financial pressure.
+Considering that one of these doctors can make $400 for an exam lasting 5-15 minutes, that’s a lot of financial pressure.

 Now you can guess why you were denied further medical treatment and other No-Fault benefits!

 Call New York’s 1-800-HURT-911® Personal Injury Dream Team™ right now for your free consultation!